 Marginal revenue formula is a financial ratio that calculates the change in overall resulting from a sale of additional product or unit.

 Let’s see an example and understand the same.

 A chocolate seller prepares homemade chocolates and sell, he sells 30 packets per day.
-The total price of chocolate includes the cost of chocolate raw material, preparation cost, packing cost etc. Seller decides to sell same at a price of $10 for one packet of chocolate.
+The total price of chocolate includes the cost of chocolate raw material, preparation cost, packing cost, etc. Seller decides to sell the same at a price of $10 for one packet of chocolate.

 Given below is the formula used for the calculation of marginal revenue.

 Explanation of Marginal Revenue Formula

 Calculation of Marginal revenue formula is done by dividing the change in total revenue by the change in quantity sold.

 Step 1: First we need to calculate the change in revenue.
 To calculate a change in revenue is a difference in total revenue and revenue figure before the additional unit was sold.